teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 ---
 layout: tutorial_hands_on
-title: Creation of a Galaxy workflow table for your community
+title: Creation of resources listing Galaxy workflow for your community
 level: Introductory
 redirect_from:
 - /topics/dev/tutorials/community-workflow-table/tutorial